 Humanities are taught through our creative Topic curriculum, which combines History, Geography, Religious Studies, Art, DT and ICT.
 Year 1 and 2 have a two-year cycle which offers great opportunities for sharing and cross-curricular events.
 School trips are also often based around our topics to bring learning to life.
 We have spent time creating a curriculum which is exciting and stimulating, nurturing a love of learning amongst our pupils as they develop their understanding and learn new skills.

-Reception Topics, which incorporate the Early Years areas of learning:
+Reception Topics, which incorporate the Early Years areas of learning, may include:

 - Fairy Tales